muratko357/Aid-worker-security-incidents-analysis/README.md

 -	Utilizes Power BI's Bing Maps to plot incidents globally.
 -	Data Points: Locations identified by latitude and longitude, with bubble size and color representing victim counts.
 ### Page 2: Regional Analysis
--	Features a custom shape map for provincial-level insights within the East Mediterranean Humanitarian Corridor.
+-	Features a custom shape map along with a bubble map for provincial-level insights within the East Mediterranean Humanitarian Corridor.
 ### Creation Process:
 1. Standardized shapefiles for individual countries using QGIS, MapShaper, and GeoPandas.
 2. Merged shapefiles into a single dataset and converted to TopoJSON format.